custom-components/pyscript/README.md

 `state.set(name, value, attr=None)` sets the state variable to the given value, with the optional attributes.

-Note that in Hass, all state variable values are coerced into strings.
+Note that in HASS, all state variable values are coerced into strings.
 For example, if a state variable has a numeric value, you might want to convert it to a numeric type (eg, using `int()` or `float()`).

 #### Service Calls